Affiliate links on SoundGuys may earn us a commission. Learn more.

 How should studio headphones sound?

 Your ears aren’t perfect.
-Our actual range of hearing depends greatly on your age and how well you’ve been taking care of your ears throughout your life.
+Our actual range of hearing depends greatly on our age and how well we’ve been taking care of our ears throughout our lives.
 You can even up to your ears to the test here.

 Do you need an amp or DAC?